-- It must comply with the price step table that is relevant for the instrument. - The entering user may request, that the limit prices of the quotes be validated with the Price Reasonability Check.
+- It must comply with the price step table that is relevant for the instrument. - The entering user may request, that the limit prices of the quotes are validated with the Price Reasonability Check.
 See chapter 6.2 for the details of the Price Reasonability Check. - Quotes that are not validated with the Price Reasonability Check are tested with the Extended Price Range Validation, provided that this validation is enabled for the product.
-See chapter 6.3 for the details of the Extended Price Range Validation.
+See chapter 6.3 for the details of the Extended Price Range Validation. - For Continuous Auction with Specialist trading model there is no price validation for Standard and PWT quotes.